omerhalid/cpp_data_structures/README.md

   - `find_min_max_in_binary_search_tree.cpp`: Contains code to find minimum and maximum values in a BST.
   - `binary_tree_traversals_bfs_queue.cpp`: Contains code for breadth-first search (BFS) traversal of a binary tree using a queue.
   - `binary_tree_traversals_dfs_recursion`: Contains code for depth-first search (DFS) traversal of a binary tree using recursion.
+  - `max_depth_binary_tree.cpp`: Contains code to find the maximum depth of a binary tree.
 - **Description**: Contains updated notes on tree data structures.
 - **Last Update**: October 1, 2023